romsson/StreamPlayer/README.md

 StreamPlayer
 ============

-A pure Javascript stream player
+A pure Javascript library to control (play, plause, ..) data streams

 See https://github.com/romsson/StreamPlayer/wiki for more details